Fourth television network: Unfulfilled attempts

-1950s

 George Fox Organization network

 George Fox, the president of the George Fox Organization, announced tentative plans for a television film network in May 1956.
 The plan was to sign 45 to 50 affiliate stations; each of these stations would have input in deciding what programs the network would air.
 Four initial programs – Jack for Jill, I'm the Champ, Answer Me This, and It's a Living – were slated to be broadcast; the programs would be filmed in Hollywood.
 However, only 17 stations had agreed to affiliate in May.
 The film network never made it off the ground, and none of the planned programs aired.

-Sports Network/Hughes Network

-Also in 1956, Dick Bailey founded the Sports Network, a specialty television network which aired only sports programs.
-Millionaire Howard Hughes purchased the network in 1968, changing its name to the Hughes Television Network.
-Speculation abounded that Hughes would add non-sports programs to the lineup, launching a fourth network.
-One television critic speculated "If Hughes does have the exciting sports programs they can change viewer's dialing habits.
-If dialing habits are changed might he extend his network facilities to include nonsport programming?
-It would be one way, less costly and with far less of a risk, to start the illusionary fourth network."

-Despite the speculation, the Hughes Network never offered non-sports programs and never developed into a fourth major television network.

-Mutual Broadcasting System
+Mutual Television Network

-The Mutual Broadcasting System, as one of the four major radio networks that existed at the time, was considered a candidate for creating a fourth network.
-When Mutual came under the ownership of General Tire's General Teleradio along with five television stations, General Tire president Thomas F. O'Neil started putting a potential Mutual all-movie network together.
+The Mutual Broadcasting System (Mutual), established as a cooperative radio network owned by the affiliates, showed varied interest in a television counterpart.
+During the network's annual shareholder meeting on April 1950, network president Frank White announced the tentative formation of the "Mutual Television Network" comprising stations in New York (WOR-TV), Los Angeles (KHJ-TV), Chicago (WGN-TV), Boston (WNAC-TV) and Washington, D.C.
+(WOIC), all television adjuncts of existing network affiliates.
+A sixth station in Pittsburgh was proposed, but its originating radio station failed to gain a TV license.
+The 5-station attempt would fail in short time.
+When General Teleradio de facto became the network's owner in 1951 by acquiring all but one of the network's largest affiliates, General Tire president Thomas F. O'Neil started putting a potential Mutual all-movie network together.
 Mutual purchased a large group of English films and paid $1.5 million for the right of unlimited play for two years of Roy Rogers and Gene Autry westerns.

 NTA Film Network

-On October 15, 1956, National Telefilm Associates launched the NTA Film Network, a syndication service which distributed both films and television programs to independent television stations and stations affiliated with NBC, CBS or ABC; the network had signed agreements with over 100 affiliate stations.
+On October 15, 1956, National Telefilm Associates launched the NTA Film Network, a syndication service that distributed both films and television programs to independent television stations and stations affiliated with NBC, CBS or ABC; the network had signed agreements with over 100 affiliate stations.
 The ad hoc network's flagship station was WNTA-TV (channel 13) in New York City.
 The NTA Network was launched as a "fourth TV network," and trade papers of the time referred to it as a new television network.

-Despite this major fourth network effort, by 1961 WNTA-TV was losing money, and the network's flagship station was sold to the Educational Broadcasting Corporation that November.
-WNTA-TV became WNDT (later WNET), the flagship station of the National Educational Television network, a forerunner of PBS.
-NTA network operations did not continue without a flagship station, although parent company National Telefilm Associates continued syndication services.
-Divorce Court was seen as late as 1969.
+Despite this effort, by 1961, NTA carried a significant debt load and WNTA-TV was losing money against stiff competition from independent stations WNEW-TV and WOR-TV.

+After being placed on the market, WNTA was sold to the Educational Broadcasting Corporation and relaunched the following year as non-commercial station WNDT, aligned with National Educational Television (NET).
+National Telefilm Associates continued syndication services for stations for several years after the closure of NTA Film Network, with Divorce Court was seen as late as 1969.
-1960s